APA - The Engineered Wood Association has introduced the seventh article in its Builder Tips series of publications:

 Use shingle underlayment felt conforming to ASTM D226 Type I, ASTM D4869 Type I, or ASTM D6757 (self-adhering polymer modified bitumen sheet underlayment should conform to ASTM D1970) or check roofing manufacturer's recommendations if delays are anticipated during construction.
 Remove wrinkles and flatten the surface of the shingle underlayment before installing asphalt or fiberglass shingles.

-Step 5: Install Shingles According to Manufacturer Recommendations
+Step 5: Install Roof Shingles According to Manufacturer Recommendations

 - If using asphalt or fiberglass shingles, postpone shingle installation as long as possible.
-This will provide time for roof sheathing to adjust to humidity and moisture conditions.
+This will provide time for roof decking to adjust to humidity and moisture conditions.

 - For best appearance, use heavier weight shingles, or laminated or textured shingles.
 This will mask surface imperfections and reduce the risk of shingle ridging.